DevFelixJ/TranslatorWinform/README.md

 -2 text boxes, one for the input text in Spanish and one for the output text to be translated into English.

 -1 button that makes the call to the translation.

+Update:
+I have added two comboBoxes to choose from 4 languages (Spanish, English, French, German) to translate.